robertofinnisaro/Robotic-Systems/Pepper/Pepper Choregraphe/index.md

 3. A basic understanding on how Pepper operates and general knowledge on how to use Pepper safely.

 ## Open Choregraphe
+The first step is to open Choregraphe, for this find and locate the application and launch it.
+After the application has been opened, connect to your Pepper by entering the IP address.
+To find the IP address, press the chest button on Pepper once and it will annouce the IP address.

 ## Create a New Project